 Early in the morning, we ascend on scree and moraine to reach the snowline.
 From there the terrain is mostly gradual except for a few short steep sections which may require the use of rope.
 From the summit we descend back through ABC to reach Base Camp for lunch.

-Retrace our steps back down to Nimaling and then ascend to the Kangmaru La Pass (5,260m) before descending to our campsite outside Chuskirmo.
+We retrace our steps back down to Nimaling and then ascend to the Kangmaru La Pass (5,260m) where we enjoy our last panoramic views of the larger peaks before descending to Chuskirmo and driving to Leh.

 Take the amazing flight back down to Delhi over the Great Himalayan Range.
-Enjoy a full day in Delhi for shopping, sightseeing or relaxing.
+Enjoy the rest of the day in Delhi for shopping, sightseeing or relaxing.

 Fly Delhi to Dublin.